jurgensen1/web-development-course/README.md

 It will probably go beyond and into more advanced topics, but for now the author is learning the basics.
 In addition, the author's follow-along work and self-directed-application work will be exhibited.

-## In no particular order here are all the topics the author wants to cover:
+## In no particular order, here are all the topics the author wants to cover:

 ### Front-End Topics
 HTML